Scientific: Ficus benghalensis

 Origin: Tropical south Asia including Bangladesh, India, and Sri Lanka; naturalized in northern Australia and Pacific Island.

 Landscape Use: Shade, screen, also can be grown in a large container in bright large atriums.

-Growth Habit: Soft-wooded evergree perennial tree, moderately upright and spreading in Phoenix to 50 feet in height with a greater spread; produces aerial roots.
+Growth Habit: Soft-wooded, evergreen perennial tree, moderately upright and spreading in Phoenix to 50-feet tall with a greater spread; produces aerial roots.

-Foliage/texture: Alternate, oval to ovate large leaves, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.
+Foliage/Texture: Alternate, oval to ovate large leaves to 6- to 10-inches long, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.

-Flowers & fruits: Axillary flowers are in pairs, but inconspicuous; fruits are small, rounded (globose), and reddish when mature.
+Flowers & Fruits: Axillary flowers are in pairs, but are inconspicuous; fruits are small, rounded (globose), and reddish when mature.

 Seasonal color: None

 Temperature: Hardiness range is 25oF to 30oF (cold) to 115oF (heat).

 Pruning: Elevate canopy base for visibility.
 Because of sunscald sensitivities, don't excessively thin the crown of this tree!